10 ways to manage vegetarian food during international travel! - eNidhi India Travel Blog

 In Asian countries, language barrier might prevent you from having a proper conversation to explain your situation.
 Also in some countries they don't realize that fish oil or egg is not vegetarian.
 Gets difficult unless you can make a proper conversation or have a host to help you out.

-6 Fruits,vegetables, including tender coconut
+6 Fruits, vegetables, including tender coconut

 Apples, Oranges and Bananas are three fruits usually available all over the world.
 Guaranteed vegetarian and cheap and sure shot way of quenching immediate hunger.
 Tender coconut is easily available in most asian countries- drinking a few of them usually gives you good energy to keep going.
 Needless to say these are my favorites- a separate post is under draft to share my experience finding coconut water around the world.
-Walking in a local market may get you many eatable stuff- raw mangos, jackfruit, cucumber, ground nuts and so on.
+Walking in a local market may get you many eatable stuff- raw mangoes, jack fruit, cucumber, ground nuts and so on.
 I use these as secondary food, but in worst cases where #1 to #5 doesn't work out, can spend a day or two with these along with #7

 7. Supermarkets/Convenience stores: Biscuits, noodles and chips